8 Essential usability testing methods for actionable UX insights

 All usability testing involves participants attempting to complete assigned tasks with a product.
 Though the format of qualitative and quantitative tests doesn't change that much for the participant, how and what kind of data you collect will differ significantly.

 Qualitative data consists of observational findings.
 That means there isn't a hard number or statistic assigned to the data.
 This type of data may come in the form of notes from observation or comments from participants.
 Qualitative data requires interpretation, and different observers could come to different conclusions during a test.

 The main distinction between quantitative and qualitative testing is in the way the data are collected.
 With qualitative testing, data about behaviors and attitudes are directly collected by observing what users do and how they react to your product.

 In contrast, quantitative testing accumulates data about users' behaviors and attitudes in an indirect way.
-With testing tools, quantitative data is usually recorded automatically while participants complete the tasks.
+With usability testing tools, quantitative data is usually recorded automatically while participants complete the tasks.